To be published in Part-I Section I of the Gazette of India Extraordinary

 Department of Commerce

-14. Any information relating to this investigation should be sent in writing so as to reach the Authority at the above address not later than 40 days from the date of publication of this notification.
-If no information is received within the prescribed time limit or the information received is incomplete, the Authority may record their findings on the basis of the facts available on record in accordance with the Rules supra.
+On receipt of information from domestic industry, all interested parties, whose addresses are available, would be advised through a letter to offer their comments in writing so as to reach the Authority at the address mentioned above not later than forty days (40 Days) from the date of issuance of such letter.
+Any other interested party, whose address is not available, may also submit comments/ information within 40 days from date application from Domestic industry.
+For this purpose non confidential version of the application would be placed in the public file.
+If no information is received within the prescribed time limit or the information received is incomplete, the Designated Authority may record its findings on the basis of the facts available on record in accordance with the Rules supra.

 The Designated Authority